hishamcse/Slader_VanishLimit_Download_Capture_Print/README.md

    15. Popup template:  &nbsp;&nbsp; https://freefrontend.com/css-modal-windows/

-#### N.B: Use it for only educational purpose.
-If you have the ability to buy subscription,then buy and use
+#### N.B: Use it for only educational purposes.
+If you have the ability to buy subscription of slader,then buy and use